thomasaarholt/prism-em.github.io/installation.md

 python3 setup.py build_ext --include-dirs=/usr/local/boost_1_60_0:/usr/local/cuda-8.0/include --library-dirs=/usr/local/cuda-8.0/lib64 install --enable-gpu
 ~~~

+*On Windows, a list containing multiple path names must be separated by `;` instead of `:`*

 If you have [setup your environmental variables](#environmental-setup), you can ignore the extra arguments and just use `python3 setup.py install` or `python3 setup.py install --enable-gpu`

+<a name="cuprismatic"></a>

+### Building the cuPrismatic library

+*This step is only required for GPU support in PyPrismatic*

+One of the great features about CMake is that it can easily tolerate the complicated task of compiling a single program with multiple compilers, which is necessary when mixing CUDA and Qt (discussed more [here](http://prism-em.com/source-code/#combining)).
+For a CPU-only version of `PyPrismatic`, the necessary C++ source code can be distributed with the Python package, and `setuptools` can easily compile the necessary C++ extension module.
+Unfortunately, to my knowledge `setuptools` does not play nicely with `nvcc`, which makes distributing a Python package that utilizes custom GPU code more challenging.
+My solution was to compile the CUDA code into a a single shared library called `cuPrismatic`, which can then be linked against in the Python package as if it were any other C++ library.
+There is no "new" code in `cuPrismatic`, it simply serves as an intermediate step to help Python out by bundling the GPU code together into something it can work with.
+As an aside, this type of step is all CMake is doing under-the-hood to make CUDA and Qt play nicely in the first place -- it's just compiling the various formats of source code into a commonly understood form.

+With that being said, in order to install the GPU-enabled version of `PyPrismatic`, you must first build `cuPrismatic`.
+To do so, you will need to [get the source code](#get-source-code), set the `PRISMATIC_ENABLE_PYTHON=1` variable in CMake, then configure and compile the project.
+More detail on this process of using CMake is [described above](#from-source).
+Once the library is installed, then proceed below.

 <a name ="setting-cmake-options"></a>